-tions like ace, and place of origin and others were rather impatient to and his respondent since there is always a possibility that the latter might hold back certain important information for several reasons like fear of the researcher, shy nature of the respondent who needs time to 'open or warm up' or lack of trust about the identity or aim of researcher.
+Good rapport is considered essential between any researcher and his respondent since there is always a possibility that the latter might hold back certain important information for several reasons like fear of the researcher, shy nature of the respondent who needs time to 'open or warm up' or lack of trust about the identity or aim of researcher.
 Thus I followed up with another form of data collection which is informal or casual conversation.
 I encouraged a free flow of conversation throughout to further question the responden on various relevant points she or he wittingly/unwittingly volunteers, and to check the consistency of the report by posing the same questions at different times during the interview.

-1.4 Problems Encountered count the world be world

-1. Some respondents were initially cautious and hostile and unwilling to cooperate but after reassuring them that their names are about which countries around the world they have visited, they will ness not required and stressing the aim of my study, they eventually relaxed and talked willingly.
-Some however, were very sensitive towards ques-A good rapport was full hodesunty tions like age, and place of origin and others were rather impatient to HOWEVER, MANY OF peration from the respondents. end the interview as they would like to be free from any kind of 'work and a favour in return that is providing them with I pressure', considering their main aim to Penang is to relax wholly.
-In directions, new to take the public extreme cases, where the degree of cooperation is low or when I feel the people, history and culture of Penang or for that they felt 'forced' into answering, I choose to end the interview s of local food or good and thesp eating places. (politely) immediately.
-Polite but unwilling interviews may give mispending a lot of time chatting with them; leading answers to discourage the researcher from pursuing his goals. ber of interviewes to only 2 or 3 per day.
+1.4 Problems Encountered cound the world.
+Now many story were dulte about which countries around the world they have visited, they will need not required and stressing the aim of my study, they eventually relaxed and talked willingly.
+Some however, were very sensitive towards ques-A good rapport was full noceaunry tions like age, and place of origin and others were rather impatient to HOMEWER, SHETTY OF peration from the respondents. end the interview as they would like to be free from any kind of 'work and a favour in return that is providing them with I pressure', considering their main aim to Penang is to relax wholly.
+In directions, now to take the public extreme cases, where the degree of cooperation is low or when I feel the people, history and culture of Fenand or for that they felt 'forced' into answering, I choose to end the interview s of local ford or good and cheap eating places.
+THIS Res resulted (politely) immediately.
+Polite but unwilling interviews may give misconding a lot of time chatting with them; In my leading answers to discourage the researcher from pursuing his goals. they of interviewees to only 2 or 3 per day.